 For compensation claims related to loss or damage, an operator has unlimited liability in respect of such incidents when at fault or negligent.
 An operator additionally has absolute liability (regardless of fault or negligence) in relation to any loss or damage in the amount of $1 billion dollars.

 Fishermen who may suffer damages including loss of income, as a result of a spill, have various compensation mechanisms available including:

 - through the operator responsible for the spill;

 - through the courts.

-An operator found guilty of an offence under the Accord Acts can be fined up to $1 million per day.
+An operator found guilty of an offence under the Accord Acts, which outlines rules for offshore oil and gas activity, can be fined up to $1 million per day.

 For more information on compensation for loss or damages, CNSOPB’s Compensation Guidelines Respecting Damages Relating to Offshore Petroleum Activity can be found here